Asset allocation is the one question that I get every day, which I absolutely cannot answer.

 This is something you should ask your financial advisor, if you haven’t fired him already, which you probably should.

-Given the extreme over valuation of all bonds today, and that we probably just entered a 30-year bear market, I would completely ignore this rule and own no bonds.
+Given the extreme overvaluation of all bonds today, I would completely ignore this rule and own no bonds whatsoever.

 This is especially true of long-term government bonds, which are yielding negative interest rates in Europe and Japan, and only 1.10% in the US.

 Instead, you should substitute high dividend-paying stocks for bonds.
 You can get 5% a year or more in yields these days, and get a great inflation hedge, to boot.